BieleczkiGergo/szakmafeszt/README.md

+This tutorial is deprecated.
+A new one will be made soon.

 # Simple Scratch controlled robot

 Create a very simple robot that can be controlled from scratch, in a LAN, through WIFI.